-ONE HUNDRED AND SIXTY SIX DEFENSE VERDICTS SINCE JANUARY 2013
+ONE HUNDRED AND SIXTY NINE DEFENSE VERDICTS SINCE JANUARY 2013

 THIRD PARTY DEFENDANT SERVED IN CRIMINAL COURT